 Chris Jones & The Night Drivers

 Chris Jones is a veteran in the bluegrass music world.
-Early on in his career he worked with Kentucky roots music legend and Rebel artist Dave Evans and also did a stint with Craig Cahill’s group Special Consensus based out of Chicago.
+Early on in his career he worked with Kentucky roots music legend and Rebel artist Dave Evans and also did a stint with Greg Cahill’s group Special Consensus based out of Chicago.
 Eventually, Jones moved south to Nashville and found himself playing in the infamous 1980’s band called the Weary Hearts, a group whose members would go on to great things in the years to come.
 The musicians in the Weary Hearts included future five-time International Bluegrass Music Association (IBMA) Bass Player of the Year Mike Bub, Grammy winner and future Alison Krauss and Union Station multi-instrumentalist Ron Block and mandolin great Butch Baldassari.

 In the next decade, singer, songwriter and guitarist Jones stepped up to form and lead his own band called Chris Jones and the Night Drivers.
 In the late 1990s, the group began to record for the Rebel Records.
 Their first album, No One But You, found Jones and crew making music with an array of special guests featuring Lynn Morris, multiple IBMA Dobro Player of the Year winner Rob Ickes, IBMA Banjo and Fiddle Player of the Year honoree Ron Stewart and more.